-force as law in 533, but it also was used as an advanced law school text.
+The resulting publication, the Digest, came into force as law in 533, but it also was used as an advanced law school text.
 Many of the conflicts among the classical juristic writings were resolved by the commission itself simply choosing what it deemed to be the best opinion, but some were thought serious enough to require legislation from the emperor.
 Justinian issued a sufficiently large number of statutes during the years the Digest was being composed that he decided it was necessary to publish a second edition of the Code, integrating the new statutes into the compilation.

-This second version was published in 534 and is the only one that has come down to us.
-Justinian also wanted to create an introductory law school text to accompany the advanced Digest.
-For this purpose he decided to update and modify a collection of the lectures of Gaius called the Institutes.
-This new version of the Institutes was published the same year as the Digest.
-Jo
+The resulting publication is a large integration of the composed to the decided it was necessary to publish a second edition of the Code, integrating the new statutes into the compilation.